 1. Healthcare Providers as Data Fiduciaries

-Under the Digital Personal Data Protection Act, healthcare organizations such as hospitals, clinics, telemedicine providers, and diagnostic centers are identified as Data Fiduciaries.
-This means that they are responsible for determining the purpose and method of processing a patient’s personal data.
-The Act imposes specific obligations on these entities, requiring them to process patient data in a secure and lawful manner.
+The Digital Personal Data Protection Act identifies healthcare organizations such as hospitals, clinics, telemedicine providers, and diagnostic centres as Data Fiduciaries.
+This means that they are responsible for determining the purpose and method of processing a patient’s data.
+The Act imposes specific obligations on these entities, requiring them to process patient data securely and lawfully.

-For example, a hospital that collects patient information for admissions or diagnostics must ensure that the data is processed only for its intended purposes, like patient care, and is adequately protected from breaches.
+For example, a hospital that collects patient information for admissions or diagnostics must ensure that they processes data only for its intended purposes, like patient care, and protects it from breaches.

 2. Consent: The Foundation of Data Processing

 One of the pillars of the Digital Personal Data Protection Act is the focus on patient consent.
 Healthcare providers must obtain explicit, informed, and unambiguous consent from patients before processing their personal data.
-For example, if a telemedicine app collects personal health details, the app must provide clear reasons for data collection, how the data will be used, and whether it will be shared with third parties.
+For example, suppose a telemedicine app collects personal health details.
+In that case, the app must provide clear reasons for data collection, where they are using that data, and sharing of the data with third parties.

 Patients must be informed in simple language about what they are agreeing to, and the consent must be specific to the purpose for which data is collected.
 For instance, if a hospital uses a mobile app for appointment booking and health record storage, they cannot automatically access the patient’s phone contact list without a valid reason linked to the healthcare service.
 If the consent request includes unnecessary data access, that portion will be deemed invalid.